 The new framework has 3 elements including:

-- 11 changes, primarily to insured services, that concern physician compensation.
+- Eleven changes, primarily to insured services, that concern physician compensation.
 The proposals are based on appropriate patient care, appropriate use of insured services budget, and alignment with other jurisdictions.
 Eight of the 11 changes are currently moving forward.

 - Proposals tabled in negotiations with the AMA focused on reducing or eliminating benefit programs that exceed jurisdictional comparators.